bormaxi8080/starred/README.md

 ## Others

+- [flipperdevices/flipperzero-3d-models](https://github.com/flipperdevices/flipperzero-3d-models) - Flipper Zero 3D models
+- [paulpogoda/OSINT-Tools-Poland](https://github.com/paulpogoda/OSINT-Tools-Poland) - A list of OSINT tools and resources that may be useful to you when conducting investigations related to Poland
 - [paulpogoda/Digital-Profiler-s-Toolkit](https://github.com/paulpogoda/Digital-Profiler-s-Toolkit) - This toolkit useful in profiling, research and digital investigations built for me and my trainees.
 Working and necessary tools only.
 All are tested in real cases, mostly free.
 UI an CLI tools separat
 - [CScorza/GEOINTInvestigation](https://github.com/CScorza/GEOINTInvestigation) - Intelligence tramite - Immagini - Video - Strumenti - Mappe
 - [paulpogoda/OSINT-Tools-Armenia](https://github.com/paulpogoda/OSINT-Tools-Armenia) - A list of OSINT resources that may be useful to you when conducting investigations related to Armenia